darafferty/rapthor/docs/source/operations.rst

 ----------------

 This operation images the data.
 If multiple imaging sectors are used, a mosaic operation is also run to mosaic the sector images together into a single image.

+Diagnostics for each image are written to the log.
+They include the following:

+    * The minimum and theoretical RMS noise.
+The minimum noise is derived from 2-D RMS maps generated by PyBDSF.
+The theoretical noise is calculated following `SKA Memo 113 <http://www.skatelescope.org/uploaded/59513_113_Memo_Nijboer.pdf>`_ and the `LOFAR Image Noise Calculator <https://support.astron.nl/ImageNoiseCalculator/sens.php>`_.
+The calculation takes into account the amount of flagged data but does not include the effects of elevation.
+    * The median RMS noise.
+The median noise is derived from 2-D RMS maps generated by PyBDSF.
+This median noise, along with the dynamic range (see below) is used to determine whether selfcal has converged (using the :term:`convergence_ratio` and :term:`divergence_ratio` defined by the processing strategy).
+    * The dynamic range, calculated as the maximum value in the image divided by the minimum RMS noise.
+This quantity gives an estimate of how well focused the brightest source in the image is and is used, along with the median noise (see above) to determine whether selfcal has converged (see ).
+    * The number of sources found by PyBDSF.
+    * The reference (central) frequency of the image.
+    * The restoring beam size and position angle.
+    * The fraction of unflagged data.
+    * An estimate of the LOFAR-to-TGSS flux ratio.
+This ratio gives an indication of the accuracy of the overall flux scale of the image.
+    * Estimates of the LOFAR-to-TGSS RA and Dec offsets.
+These offsets give an indication of the accuracy of the astrometry.

 When multiple nodes are available, it is possible to distribute the imaging over multiple nodes.
 This is done by running wsclean-mp instead of wsclean.
 Currently, Toil does not fully support openmpi.
 To remedy this, a wrapping script around wsclean-mp is used on the 'master' node.
 Because of this, imaging can only use the worker nodes, and the master node is idle.